okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2024-okta-identity-engine/index.md

 #### Bugs fixed in 2024.09.2

 * Users weren't prompted for MFA when they attempted to reauthenticate with *Keep Me Signed In* enabled and the `prompt` parameter set to `login consent`.
 (OKTA-746325)
-* When making a partial update with the Profile Mappings API, the call validated both incoming data and existing property mappings instead of only the incoming request.
+* When an admin made a partial update using the Profile Mappings API, both incoming data and existing property mappings were validated instead of only the incoming request.
 (OKTA-798638)
-* User verification settings were returned in `AUTH_METHOD_CHAIN` responses, even though the Assurance User Verification feature wasn't enabled in the org.
+* User verification settings were returned in authentication method chain responses, even though the Assurance User Verification feature wasn't enabled in the org.
 (OKTA-798274)

 ### Weekly release 2024.09.1